 You could buy kitchen items after you arrive and share the cost with your housemates.

-If you’ll be living in accommodation that we manage, your possessions will be automatically covered up to £5,000 through our insurer Cover4students.com.
-Please check what the policy covers and how you can extend it if you need to.
+If you’re moving into accommodation that ARU manages, your possessions will be automatically covered up to £5,000 through our insurer Cover4students.com.
+Please check below that the policy covers everything you need it to.